 - Every organization has productivity targets, and most organizations can easily identify jobs or departments that limit productivity – jobs that often need to run overtime to keep up, or processes that everyone has to wait for.
 Identify the top 10 productivity bottlenecks, and then identify the root cause.
 If the cause relates to human performance, ergonomics can help.

 - Similarly, every organization has quality standards.
 Ask your quality manager where the biggest quality problems occur, and why.
 Again, if the cause relates to human error, ergonomics can help.

 - Ask 10 random employees what they are supposed to do if they see an exposed pinch point.
 They’ll probably tell you they should report it.
 Then ask them what they should do if they identify a task that requires awkward working posture, repetitive movements,or a lot of effort.
 (Chances are, they may say, “Work with it.”)
-Ask yourself, do their responses align with your goals for your ergonomics program in 2022?
-What do you want them to do?
+Ask yourself, do their responses align with your goals for your ergonomics program next year What do you want them to do?